Lombiq/DotNest-Knowledge-Base/topics/theming/writing-a-dotnest-theme-from-scratch.md

 Again you have two options:

 - Implementing a theme by saving the CSS, JS and Placement from the admin UI with the Theme Override module
-- Developing an Orchard theme as usual in you favorite IDE (preferably Visual Studio) and optionally deploying it from source control automatically. **If you're a hardcore developer, you may want to use this approach!**
+- Developing an Orchard theme as usual in you favorite IDE (preferably Visual Studio) and optionally deploying it from source control automatically.
+The recommended way to start is by using the DotNest SDK, which is available on [GitHub](https://github.com/Lombiq/DotNest-SDK) and on [Bitbucket (Mercurial)](https://bitbucket.org/Lombiq/dotnest-sdk) - make sure to read the Readme! **If you're a hardcore developer, you may want to use this approach!**

 ## Building a theme from the admin UI